 ExtPos

-is used in the SUD framework and appears in the MISC column
+is also used in the SUD framework.

 ADP